Power of Attorney

 Registration of your power of attorney is only required if the attorney is going to deal with your real property, for example, a mortgage, lease or selling your property.

-If you like more information or advice on establishing a Power of Attorney or if you have another Wills & Estate enquiry, please complete and submit the Express Enquiry form on the top right hand side of this page and we will contact you to discuss your enquiry or call us on 1300 QUINNS (1300 784 667) or on +61 2 9223 9166 to arrange an appointment. |
+If you like more information or advice on establishing a Power of Attorney or if you have another Wills & Estate enquiry, please complete and submit the Express Enquiry form or call us on +61 2 9223 9166 to arrange an appointment.